Blightmud/Blightmud/resources/help/lua_blight.md

 - `callback`    The function that gets called on a `complete` event.

+The `input` argument to the callback function is the current promptline in its entirety.
+Eg. If user types `/connect bat<tab>` then `input` will contain `/connect bat`.

 The callback function should return a list of completions or `nil` if no completions were found.
-The completions should be complete words (prefix included) and not just the suffix or completion part of the word.
+The completions should be complete lines (prefix included) and not just the suffix or completion part of the line.

 You may register multiple completion callbacks, the execution order of these is undefined however the default completion inside Blightmud will always be